openfifth/koha-plugin-wscc-oracle/README.md

-# koha-plugin-template
+# koha-plugin-wscc-oracle

-A plugin to manage invoice and cash management exports to Oracle finance for WSCC.
+A Koha plugin to manage finance integration with SAP for West Sussex County Council (WSCC).